 Playing shell and card games on the street is basically giving away your money -- even if someone appears to be winning, most of the time that person is in on the scam.

-Use common sense and always know where your wallet is, particularly when you're in a crowded situation.Continue to 8 of 11 below.
+Use common sense and always know where your wallet is, particularly when you're in a crowded situation.

-Don't Eat At A Chain Restaurant You Have At Home
+Don't Eat at a Chain Restaurant You Have at Home

 It can also be overwhelming to pick out a restaurant, but we've got lots of dining advice to help make it easier:

-- Must-Eat NYC Foods - don't miss out on these classic NYC delicacies
+- Must-eat NYC foods - Don't miss out on these classic NYC delicacies.

-- Best Breakfasts in NYC - get your day started right at one of these spots
+- Best breakfasts in NYC - Get your day started right at one of these spots.

-- Best Pizza in NYC - great places for pizza all over town
+- Best pizza in NYC - Great places for pizza all over town.

-- Best Delis in NYC - pastrami on rye, please!
+- Best delis in NYC - Pastrami on rye, please!

-- Where To Eat in Times Square - no tourist traps!
+- Where to eat in Times Square - No tourist traps!

-- Best Cheap Eats - dine well on a budget
+- Best cheap eats - Dine well on a budget.

-Don't Forget That Manhattan Is An Island
+Don't Forget Manhattan Is an Island

 Don't Mistake Times Square for the Real New York

-Make sure your visit to New York City includes exploring some other areas of town -- the easy-to-get-lost-in streets of Greenwich Village are a great place to spend an afternoon exploring, the Upper West Side is both historic and residential (& home to some great museums as well!) or even head to Brooklyn for a taste of where many New Yorkers (including myself!) actually live.Continue to 11 of 11 below.
+Make sure your visit to New York City includes exploring some other areas of town -- the easy-to-get-lost-in streets of Greenwich Village are a great place to spend an afternoon exploring, the Upper West Side is both historic and residential (and home to some great museums as well!) or even head to Brooklyn for a taste of where many New Yorkers actually live.